boulais01/all-hands-sorting-analysis-4/README.md

 install`.
 With this setup complete, one runs a command similar to the example one below, replacing the example inputs with the actual.

-`poetry run de --filename path/to/sortingfile.py --funcname sortingfunction --listdata ints --startsize 100 --runs 5`
+Command: `poetry run de --filename path/to/sortingfile.py --funcname sortingfunction --listdata ints --startsize 100 --runs 5`

 The `filename` and `funcname` parameters are required, as they have no default value. `listdata` will default to `ints`, though the other options are `strings`